 Along the way, Brian and Comedy Dynamics have been featured by Forbes, The Hollywood Reporter, Rolling Stone, Marketplace, and The Interrobang, while Daily Variety named him in its Impact Report on “Tube Titans.”

 Today, he oversees a staff of 70, while the company’s Burbank HQ boasts everything from a camera house to a full post-production line.
-He resides in Los Angeles with his wife and two children.
+He resides in Los Angeles with his wife and three children.